Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 To exacerbate the anxiety that some sellers feel about whether a buyer will be interested in their home.

-So they leverage this secret tactic to secure a preliminary meeting.
+So they leverage this to secure a preliminary meeting.

 All while knowing that there isn’t a real buyer.

-The ploy continues when the agent shifts the narrative to why the seller should choose them as their listing agent.
+The game continues when the agent shifts the narrative to why the seller should hire them.

 They’re discussing the home’s value, their marketing plan, etc.